Bundesliga

 Watch: Analysing Mario Götze

 Germany's Mr. Versatile at the finals, Boateng was used on the right of defence and at centre-back and was another of those who played a part in all seven matches, group stage to final.
 The Berlin native went on to fill his trophy cabinet further at Bayern, where he spent 10 seasons in total before joining Lyon in summer 2021.
-Now 34, he earned the last of his 76 Germany caps in a UEFA Nations League defeat by the Netherlands in October 2018.
+Now 36, he earned the last of his 76 Germany caps in a UEFA Nations League defeat by the Netherlands in October 2018.
+He's had subsequent spells in Italy at Salernitana and in Austria with LASK.

 21. Shkodran Mustafi

 Mustafi was still at the start of his career when the stars aligned for him.
 Just 22 at the time, he made his Germany debut in May 2014 after an impressive season at Sampdoria.
 He was cut from Löw's original World Cup squad but was later recalled as the chief beneficiary of Marco Reus' misfortune (more on that below).
 He took to the pitch three times in Brazil before joining Valencia after the tournament.
-Mustafi subsequently had spells at Arsenal and Schalke, and now laces his boots in Spain for Levante.
-He won the last of his 20 Germany caps in October 2017.
+Mustafi subsequently had spells at Arsenal, Schalke and in Spain for Levante.
+He won the last of his 20 Germany caps in October 2017 and retired in 2024, going on to work as a coach for Germany's U17s.

 The second-oldest player in the squad at 33, Weidenfeller was back-up to Neuer throughout the tournament but never actually took to the pitch in Brazil.
 He won the first of just five Germany caps in November 2013, with his final appearance coming against Gibraltar in a European Championship qualifier in June 2015.
 The long-standing Dortmund goalkeeper won two Bundesliga titles and two DFB Cups during his 16 uninterrupted years at the club, even if 2014/15 was his last campaign as first-choice custodian following the arrival of Roman Bürki.
 He hung up his gloves for good at the end of 2017/18 and is now part of Dortmund's Legends network as well as working as a pundit for German channel RTL.